Work With Me

 Are you a parent, teacher, counselor, or administrator who works with young people navigating big life choices?
 Amy speaks to high schools, colleges, and organizations on intentional decision-making, identity, transitions, and building a life that's actually yours.

-• Engaging, honest talks that resonate with teens and young adults
+• Engaging, honest talks on mental health, social media, college and career transitions, and more that resonate with teens and young adults

-• Workshops and keynotes tailored to your audience and context
+• Workshops, keynotes, and follow-up small group sessions tailored to your audience and context

 • Available for schools, universities, conferences, and community organizations

-Best for: Educators, administrators, and parent organizations who want to give the young people in their community real tools for navigating what comes next.
+Best for: Educators, administrators, and parent organizations who want to give the young people in their community real stories and tools for navigating what comes next.

 Book Amy to Speak →